-· Click on the Create Event button (this appears on the My Events page).
+1. Click on the Create A New Event button (this appears on the My Events page).

-- Continue to enter all the details of your event
+2. Continue to enter the various details of your event, as prompted.

 - Date: Enter the start date of your event.

-- Show Separate end date for the event: This will create another date and time fields if your event will run for more than one day
+- Show separate end date for the event: This will create another date and time field if your event will run for more than one day.

-- Preview: Will show how the date and time will be displayed in your event page.
-You can choose to customise this display but clicking Customise Display link
+- Preview: Will show how the date and time will be displayed on your event page.
+You can choose to customise this display by clicking the

 - Time zone: Select the time zone for the event.
-(We use the time zone when we are calculating the start time for you event).
+(We use the time zone to calculate the start time for your event).

-• Show Map: Check this box to enable a map of your event's location to be displayed.• Edit address details: You can click this and edit your address manually.• Add additional information: This will be displayed on the confirmation email and e-tickets.
+• Show Map: Check this box to enable a map of your event's location to be displayed.• Edit address details: You can click this and edit your address manually.• Add additional information: Any information here will be displayed on the confirmation email and e-tickets.

 Click Save Changes to save this section.
 You can click anywhere to edit the details.

-In this section you enter the name and contact details for the event organiser.
+In this section you enter the name and contact details of the event organiser.
 Any event enquires will be directed to this person.

 - Enter the Organiser’s name

-- Email: This email address you enter here will receive all correspondence relating to this event (purchaser enquiries, order confirmation emails)
+- Email- The email address you enter here will receive all correspondence relating to this event (purchaser enquiries, order confirmation emails).

-- BCC Order Confirmation Emails if this is ticked you will receive a copy of the confirmation email that is sent to the ticket purchaser.
+- BCC Order Confirmation Emails- if this is ticked you will receive a copy of the confirmation email that is sent to the ticket purchaser.
 You do not need to keep these emails as you can access all the purchaser information from the event admin area.
-Though you can use these emails as a live notification that a sale has just occurred.
+If you like you can however use these emails as a live notification that a sale has just occurred.

 - Click Save Changes to save this section.